-I attempted to clarify this in a post on this blog last fall.
-Apparently not everybody, including those in the mainstream media, saw it.
+But let’s get back to the AR-15.
+Last fall I attempted to clarify the difference between the AR-15 and so-called “military weapons.”
+Apparently, not everybody, including those in the mainstream media, saw it.
 Too bad.
 If they had maybe they wouldn’t continue to repeat the distortions and misrepresentations about the AR-15.

 So, here is that post again.
-I hope you find it enlightening and useful the next time some unapprised politician or clueless reporter refers to the AR-15 as an “assault rifle.”
+I hope you find it enlightening and useful the next time some unapprised politician or clueless reporter refers to the AR-15 as a military-grade “assault rifle.”

-During one of the Democrat presidential candidate debates, Peter Francis O’Rourke famously (or infamously) declared: “Hell, yes, we’re going to take your AR-15, your AK-47.”
+During one of the Democrat presidential candidate debates in 2020, Peter Francis O’Rourke famously (or infamously) declared: “Hell, yes, we’re going to take your AR-15, your AK-47.”

 As it turned out, O’Rourke took himself out of the presidential race instead, and therefore, his threat to sabotage the Second Amendment is now moot.

-Given all of the chatter out there about assault rifles—and specifically the AR-15—perhaps a little background is needed to clear the air a bit.
+Given all of the chatter out there about assault rifles—and specifically the AR-15—perhaps a little background is needed to clear the air.

 I don’t want to get too technical here, but as a U.S. Army veteran, it irks me when politicians, uninformed television pundits, and anti-Second Amendment fanatics rant on and on about so-called “military-grade weapons” owned by the general populace that should be confiscated by the government.